-- helping students to understand the fundamental concepts of the political philosophy of the contemporary age (social classes, modern / anti-modern / post-modern, right / left, recognition / discrimination, democracy / bonapartio, etc., etc.);
+- helping students to understand the fundamental concepts of the philosophy of the contemporary age, with particular attention to its political implications (universal / particular; social classes; modern / anti-modern / postmodern; right / left, recognition / discrimination; democracy / bonapartism, etc. . etc.);

-- help them understand the complexity of the historical process that has led to democratic instutorial forms;
+- help them understand the complexity of the historical process that led to democratic institutional forms and their unfinished expansion;

-- help them understand the profound, material and cultural reasons of the crisis of these institutions
+- help them understand the profound, material and cultural reasons for the crisis in these institutions

 1) Democracy and modern democracy